Kirk Ferentz: Scandal and on-field success (2017–present)

 The 2021 season was a mostly memorable year for Iowa.
 The team rose to a No. 2 ranking after jumping out to a 6–0 start and defeating No. 3 Penn State in Kinnick Stadium.
 Two lopsided losses followed however.
 The Hawkeyes won their last four games and with a Minnesota upset over Wisconsin earned their second Big Ten West Division Title.
 Iowa lost to Michigan in the Big Ten Championship game, putting their record at 10–3 entering the Citrus Bowl against Kentucky, the 18th bowl under Ferentz.
+The Hawkeyes fell to the Wildcats 20–17 in the bowl game.

 The 2022 season was a roller-coaster ride for Iowa.
 Poor offensive execution, player development, and playcalling led the offense to rank among the worst in the nation.
 The team only started out 3–4, one of the worst openings under Ferentz.
 Despite all of the shortcomings, the team won their next four games and even had a chance to play in the Big Ten Championship in back-to-back years.
 However, Iowa's first loss to Nebraska since 2014 kept them out of a rematch with eventual conference champion Michigan.
 The team was selected in a rematch with Kentucky in the Music City Bowl, the 19th bowl under Ferentz.
+Iowa prevailed, giving the coach his 10th bowl victory.
+The 21–0 victory over Kentucky marked the second bowl shutout produced by the Hawkeyes in school history and the first since 1996.

+The 2023 season was a near mirror-image of the 2021 season.
+The team found early success, with a 6–1 start with the one loss being to #7 Penn State.
+The Hawkeyes also went 3–1 in trophy games, though a controversial loss to Minnesota fully exposed how the offense had not improved from the previous season.
+Dominant defense and great special teams play led to Ferentz's third Big Ten West title, though Michigan had little difficulty defeating Iowa once again in the championship game.
+Also, like 2021, the team suffered a 35–0 loss in the Citrus Bowl to Tennessee.

+The 2024 campaign was plagued with close losses that kept it from being a great season.
+Ferentz hired Tim Lester to replace Brian Ferentz as offensive coordinator.
+Three of the five defeats were effectively decided by a field goal.
+The program once again won three trophy contests and nearly had an untarnished home record yet took a step back in the newly expanded conference.
+Ferentz moved into second all-time for wins as a Big Ten coach with a victory over Washington.
+Running back Kaleb Johnson was a consensus All-American.